Jerry Mathers: Later career

 After college, Mathers worked as a commercial loan officer at a bank.
 He then used well-invested savings from his acting career, in which he earned a starting weekly salary of $500, to begin a career in real estate development.

 In 1978, he reentered the entertainment industry.
 That year, he and Tony Dow starred in a production of the comedy play Boeing, Boeing which ran for 10 weeks in Kansas City, Missouri.
 Mathers and Dow then toured the dinner theater circuit in a production of So Long, Stanley, written specifically for the TV brother duo, for 18 months.

 In 1981, he worked as a disc jockey at KEZY radio in Anaheim, California.

-In 1983, Mathers reprised his role in the television reunion film Still the Beaver, which also featured the majority of the original Leave It to Beaver cast.
-The success of the television film led to the development of a sequel series, of the same title.
-The series began airing on the Disney Channel in 1984, then went on to be picked up by TBS and broadcast syndication, where it was retitled The New Leave It to Beaver and ran until 1989.
+In 1983, Mathers reprised his role in the television reunion film Still the Beaver, which featured the majority of the original cast from Leave It to Beaver.
+The success of the television movie led to the development of a series with the same title.
+The series began airing on the Disney Channel in 1984, then aired on TBS and broadcast syndication, where it was retitled The New Leave It to Beaver and ran until 1989.

-In the 1990s, Mathers guest starred on episodes of Parker Lewis Can't Lose, Vengeance Unlimited, Diagnosis: Murder, and as himself on Married... with Children.
-In 1998, he released his memoirs, And Jerry Mathers as The Beaver.
+In the 1990s, Mathers guest-starred on episodes of Parker Lewis Can't Lose, Vengeance Unlimited, Diagnosis: Murder, and as himself on Married... with Children.
+In 1998, he released his memoir And Jerry Mathers as The Beaver.

-In 2001, he appeared on a special episode of Weakest Link titled "Child TV stars edition," where he got voted off in the first round.
-On June 5, 2007, he made his Broadway debut with a starring role as Wilbur Turnblad in the Tony-winning best musical Hairspray at the Neil Simon Theatre.
-In 2009, Mathers became the national spokesman for Pharmaceutical Research and Manufacturers of America (PhRMA) and their Partnership for Prescription Assistance program.
+In 2001, he appeared on a special episode of Weakest Link, titled "Child TV stars edition," where he got voted off in the first round.
+On June 5, 2007, he made his Broadway debut with a starring role as Wilbur Turnblad in the musical Hairspray at the Neil Simon Theatre.
+In 2009, Mathers became the national spokesman for Pharmaceutical Research and Manufacturers of America (PhRMA) and its Partnership for Prescription Assistance.

-In 2018 and 2019, Mathers promoted Leave It To Beaver and other classic television shows on MeTV.
+In 2018 and 2019, Mathers promoted Leave It to Beaver and other classic television shows on MeTV.

 Personal life

 Mathers has been married three times.
 He met his first wife, Diana Platt, in college.
 They married in 1974 and later divorced.
 Mathers met his second wife, Rhonda Gehring, while touring in the production of So Long, Stanley.
-They have three children: Noah, Mercedes, and Gretchen.
+They have three children.
 Mathers and Gehring divorced in 1997.
 Mathers married his third wife, Teresa Modnick, on January 30, 2011.

 Diabetes

 Mathers was diagnosed with type 2 diabetes in 1996.
-On the advice of his doctor, Mathers enrolled in a weight loss program with Jenny Craig in May 1997 and lost over 40 lb, and later became the company's first male spokesperson.
-He has also represented a Type 2 diabetes reversal program's publications in a television ad.
+On the advice of his doctor, Mathers enrolled in a weight loss program in May 1997 and lost over 40 lb, and later became the company's first male spokesperson.
+He represented a Type 2 diabetes reversal program's publications in a television ad.